 How to reach: An hour by car

-What to do: Visit Alamparai Fort – once built by the Mughals now undertaken by the Archeological Survey of India
+What to do: Visit Alamparai Fort – once built by the Mughals now undertaken by the Archaeological Survey of India

 Where to stay: No stay options available

-Chandragiri is a historical place near Tirupati and a not so popular tourist place near Chennai.
-Be ready to be mesmerized with sprawling lush greenery and small hills.
+Chandragiri is a historical place near Tirupati and is ideally not one of the most popular tourist places near Chennai.
+But be ready to be mesmerized with sprawling lush greenery and small hills.
 Stay till sunset if you can, it’s a beautiful sight from here.
 Also, about 5 miles away is a picturesque bridge at Thekkil.